Murder-accused Mongrel Mob member Raymond Jury takes the stand in Rotorua High Court trial

 Jury said Rikihana likely struck him with a hammer because he may have thought he was part of a "set-up" with Maney.

-Jury described Maney as a "very fit man" who was well enough to maintain his property and business.
+Jury described Maney as a "very fit man", who was well enough to maintain his property and business at the time.

-McWilliam questioned why Jury said in his affidavit last year that Rikihana had not assaulted him on January 30.
+McWilliam said it was a "coincidence" that the car, likely "full of blood" and DNA from both Rikihana and Jury, was found burnt out on January 31.

-Jury said he could not recall and what he was saying now was that it was most likely Rikihana, but he could not be totally sure.
+Jury's daughter, Ataahua Jury, took the stand later in the day and spoke about the morning of January 30 when her dad turned up at her Napier home.

 The trial continues.